ctrlplusb/react-injectables/README.md

 Enter Injectables.

-Injectables aims to provide you with a mechanism to explicity define a destination for injections, whilst also providing you with the capability to explicitly binding one of your components to inject into the desired injection destination.
+Injectables aims to provide you with a mechanism to explicity define an Injectable target and and Injector source component.

 Fairy dust is involved, however, we attempt to keep things as un-magical as possible - explictness is the key.